-(7) Goodwill: Ferrellgas, L.P. records goodwill as the excess of the cost of acquisitions over the fair value of the related net assets at the date of acquisition.
+- (8) Goodwill: Ferrellgas, L.P. records goodwill as the excess of the cost of acquisitions over the fair value of the related net assets at the date of acquisition.
 Ferrellgas, L.P. tests goodwill for impairment annually during the second quarter or more frequently if events or changes in circumstances indicate that it is more likely than not the fair value of a reporting unit is less than the carrying value.
 Ferrellgas, L.P. has determined that it has two reporting units for goodwill impairment testing purposes.
-As of July 31, 2018, one of these reporting units contains goodwill that is subject to at least an annual assessment for impairment by applying a fair-value-based test.
-Under this test, the carrying value of each reporting unit is determined by assigning the assets and liabilities, including the existing goodwill and intangible assets, to those reporting unit's goodwill is impaired.
+As of July 31, 2019, one of these reporting units contains goodwill that is subject to at least an annual assessment for impairment by applying a fair-value-based test.
+Under this test, the carrying value of each reporting unit is determined by assigning the assets and liabilities, including the existing goodwill and intangible assets, to those reporting units as of the date of the evaluation on a specific identification basis.
+To the extent a reporting unit's carrying value exceeds its fair value, the reporting unit's goodwill is impaired.
 The amount of impairment would be equal to the lesser of the excess of reporting unit carrying value over its fair value and the reporting unit's recorded amount of goodwill.
-Ferrellgas, L.P. completed its most recent annual goodwill impairment test on January 31, 2018 and recorded an impairment charge of \$10.0 million related to a decline in future expected cash flows of an immaterial reporting unit of our Propane operations and related equipment sales segment.

-During the quarter ended January 31, 2017, Ferrellgas, L.P. adopted ASU 2017-04, which as discussed below eliminated step 2 from the goodwill impairment test.
-As discussed in Note C - Asset impairments, during 2016 Ferrellgas, L.P. recorded impairments under the old model prior to adoption of ASU 2017-04.

-(8) Intangible assets: Intangible assets with finite useful lives, consisting primarily of customer related assets and non-compete agreements, permits, favorable lease arrangements and patented technology are stated at cost, net of accumulated amortization calculated using the straight-line method over periods ranging from two to 15 years.
+Ferrellgas, L.P. completed its most recent annual goodwill impairment test on January 31, 2019 and did not incur an impairment loss.
+For fiscal 2018, the test was performed on January 31, 2018 and an impairment charge of \$10.0 million related to a decline in future expected cash flows of an immaterial reporting unit of our Propane operations and related equipment sales segment was recorded. - (9) Intangible assets: Intangible assets with finite useful lives, consisting primarily of customer related assets and non-compete agreements, permits, favorable lease arrangements and patented technology are stated at cost, net of accumulated amortization calculated using the straight-line method over periods ranging from two to 15 years.
 When necessary, intangible assets' useful lives are revised and the impact on amortization reflected on a prospective basis.
 Trade names and trademarks have indefinite lives, are not amortized, and are stated at cost.
 Ferrellgas, L.P. tests finite-lived intangible assets for impairment when events or changes in circumstances indicate that the carrying amount of these assets or asset groups might not be recoverable.
-Ferrellgas, L.P. tests indefinite-lived intangible assets for impairment annually on January 31 or more frequently if circumstances dictate.
-The recoverability tests for definite-lived intangible assets are performed at the asset group level that represents the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
+Ferrellgas, L.P. tests indefinite-lived intangible assets are performed at the asset group level that represents the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
 The recoverability test is performed by determining the carrying value of the asset group and comparing it to the estimated expected undiscounted future cash flows of the asset group.
 The expected future cash flows are estimated based on Ferrellgas, L.P. management's plans.
-If the carrying value exceeds the expected undiscounted future cash flows, an impairment loss is recognized for the difference between the estimated fair market value and the carrying value of the assets.
+If the carrying value exceeds the expected undiscounted future cash flows, an impairment loss is recognized for the difference between the estimated fair market value and the carrying value of the asset group.

-(9) Derivative instruments and hedging activities:
+(10) Derivative instruments and hedging activities: